Mō ngā raru ā-toto

 Support for families dealing with inhibitors

 Both the person with inhibitors and their family face many challenges as the ongoing struggles with haemophilia are intensified.
-HFNZ recognise that these people and their families have special support and education needs.
-Along with our Outreach service, HFNZ also run Inhibitor Workshops specifically for these families.
+HNZ recognise that these people and their families have special support and education needs.
+Along with our Outreach service, HNZ also run Inhibitor Workshops specifically for these families.
 It provides them a chance to get together, better understand and find ways of coping with the unique challenges they face.

 "The Inhibitor Workshop was awesome in increasing knowledge about my son's condition, helping make better informed choices and meeting others in a similar situation - building a greater support network for us."